DAThakur/Excel_Projects/README.md

-# Excel_Projects
+# Excel Projects Repository

 Welcome to my Excel projects repository!
-This repository contains a collection of Excel projects that I have created.
-Each project is designed to showcase various Excel skills and techniques.
-Below is an overview of the projects included in this repository along with instructions on how to use them.
+This repository contains a collection of Excel projects that I have created, showcasing my skills in data analysis, visualization, and automation.

 ## Table of Contents